Uzyn (air base): History

 In the period until the end of the 1950s, service and residential premises were put into operation in the garrison.
 Also, with the filing of the first secretary of the Kyiv regional party committee, Petr Yefimovich Shelest, to Uzin, an overhead transmission line from the trunk network was finally stretched.
 All transmission towers were installed by the garrison personnel.

 The crews of the division in 1961-1962 took an active part in the testing of nuclear weapons.
 On October 30, 1961, the crew of Major A.E.
 Durnovtsev (navigator-major Tick I.N.) dropped the most powerful thermonuclear bomb at the Novaya Zemlya test site.

 In 1962, the Guards Red Banner Sevastopol-Berlin 182nd Guards TBAP, with basing at the Mozdok airfield, joined the division.

 All the regiments of the division mastered flights from unpaved, ice and tundra airfields, which were considered as distribution points and forward bases.
 In the future, all the regiments of the division were regularly deployed both at field airfields and at the bases of the Arctic Command of the USSR Air Force.

 1006th TBAP reequipped with Tu-95MS in 1985.

 From 1991 to 1992 the Soviet Air Force was superseded in Ukraine by the Ukrainian Air Force, which eventually deployed the Tu-95MS with the 1006th TBAP and Il-78 with the 409th Aviation Regiment of tanker aircraft, before this unit was finally disbanded in 2001.
 Since 1993, some of the Il-78 were disposed of their refueling equipment and used as cargo aircraft, the other ones were sold to Algeria, India, Pakistan and China, where they are used for air refueling operations.

-Uzin Air Base ceased to exist in 1998 after the US government was forced to destroy the Tu-95.
+Uzin Air Base ceased to exist in 1998 after the US government arranged destruction of the Tu-95 aircraft through the Cooperative Threat Reduction Program.

 By the end of 2001, 22 Ukrainian Tu-95MS were destroyed or transferred to Russia in exchange for debt for natural gas.